atharvakh7/Regression-ML/README.md

  Regression-ML

-A simple **Linear Regression model** to predict house prices using the Boston Housing dataset.
+A simple **Linear Regression model** to predict house prices using the California housing dataset.

  Requirements
 - Python 3.x